digital-science/gecko-pusher/README.md

 Provides a simple library to send updates to GeckoBoard via its push API

+PLEASE NOTE: at present this README is a spec - the library does not implement all these features yet.

 ## Installation

 Add this line to your application's Gemfile: